analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

-:::danger
+:::caution

 Sometimes users will want a report that displays Billing schedule amounts and Order Line amounts, but be aware that these are different types of data.
 Even though the total of all Orders should match the total of the Billing Schedule amount, they do match line for line.
 Thus having them on a single report tends to be problematic unless you really know what you want.

-Here is an example of Revenue Allocation by Period Recognized, fields show are in the **AD Internet Campaigns** mapping and are REVENUE.PERIOD<20>, REVENUE.AMOUNT<21>, REVENUE.NET.AMOUNT<22>:
+Here is an example of Revenue Allocation by Period Recognized.
+Fields shown are in the **AD Internet Campaigns** mapping and are REVENUE.PERIOD<20>, REVENUE.AMOUNT<21>, REVENUE.NET.AMOUNT<22>:

 ![img](images/informer_mapping_ARInvoices_Flex_003.png)